General and special cases

 This feature can extend the window to a guaranteed 30 days, giving the merchant more time to deliver their service(s).

 Please note, that pre-authorizations can introduce additional fees.
-Please contact your account manager, or our sales directly, for more information.
+Please contact your account manager, or , for more information.

 The following payment methods do support pre-authorizations: